florian/xStore/readme.md

 # lostorage.js–client-side storage the way it should be

-lostorage.js uses the HTML5 `localStorage` and `sessionStorage` APIs to provide a persistant client-side storage, it has a [cookie.js](https://github.com/js-coder/cookie.js) like interface.
+lostorage.js uses the HTML5 `localStorage` and `sessionStorage` APIs to provide a persistant client-side storage, mainly targeted at web apps.
+It has a [cookie.js](https://github.com/js-coder/cookie.js) like interface.
 Some facts:

 - The minified version is 1.5 KiB large, just 0.8 KiB if minified and gzipped.
-- lostorage.js is released under the [MIT/X11](https://github.com/js-coder/lostorage.js/blob/master/license) license.
 - It has no dependencies.
 - You can store any kind of data with lostorage.js: Booleans, numbers, strings, arrays and plain objects.
 With the usual `localStorage` you can just read strings.